 Building on past research, which suggested links between ethnic background and academic achievement, this study extends the current literature by exploring the potential roles of language data to analyse pupil performance.
-It's focus is on Black African, White Other, Indian and Pakistani ethnic groups which have the greatest linguistic diversity.
+Its focus is on Black African, White Other, Indian and Pakistani ethnic groups which have the greatest linguistic diversity.
 The findings of this study suggest that analysing an ethnic group's performance by language adds to our understanding of the associations between language and ethnic background and also confirm that children from different ethnic groups show differences in educational attainment.
 Indian, Chinese, Bangladeshi and White British pupils achieve higher results, on average, than Black Caribbean, Black African, White Other and Pakistani pupils.
-Black Caribbean, Black African, White Other and Pakistani pupils are the main underachieving ethnic groups.
+Black Caribbean, Black African, White Other, Pakistani, Black Other and Mixed White/Black Caribbean pupils are the main underachieving ethnic groups.

 However, we would argue that none of these ethnic categories are homogenous.
 A further analysis of the data by language spoken highlighted the potential of language data to help disaggregate school census ethnic categories and give greater insight into the performance of different groups in schools.
 In particular the White Other and the Black African groups had the greatest linguistic diversity and attainment patterns.
-Of the Black African language groups, the lowest achieving group were Lingala speakers, spoken in the Congo.
-This group tended to have attainment well below that of the lowest attaining ethnic group Black Caribbean, while the Igbo, Yoruba, Luganda, Somali, Krio, Twi-Fante, Tigrinya and English speaking Black African pupils achieve better than White British and the national average.
-Within the White Other Category, both Portuguese and Spanish speakers showed low attainment.
-By contrast, Polish speakers achieved better than the national average.
+Of the Black African language groups, the lowest achieving group were Lingala, Wolof and Portuguese speakers.
+These groups showed attainment well below that of the lowest attaining main ethnic group Black Caribbean, whilst Igbo, Edo/Bini, Yoruba, Amharic, Luganda and Akan Twi-Fante speaking Black African pupils achieve better than White British pupils and the national average.
+Within the White Other Category, pupils speaking French, German, Italian and Greek were above the GCSE national average.
+However, Czech, Slovak, Latvian and Lithuanian speaking pupils achieved considerably lower attainment at GCSE than the national average.
+In higher numbers, Polish, Turkish and Portuguese speaking pupils also showed low attainment.
+The predominance of Central and East European language groups in the lowest attaining groups should be of concern, as this pattern of attainment is repeated at KS2.